Feticones/League-of-Legends-Password-Changer/README.md

 ### What proxy provider should I use?
 You can use something like [intenseproxy.com ](https://intenseproxy.com/) or [packetstream.io ](https://packetstream.io/), because iproyal and some other providers  doesnt work.

+### What is the difference between this two configs?
+The config PwChangerOnePassword.opk changes the password from every Account to one password and the Config PwChangerRandomPassword.opk changes every password into a random one.

 ## Contacts

 ```